biolab/orange3/doc/visual-programming/source/loading-your-data/index.rst

 Header with Attribute Type Information
 --------------------------------------

-Consider again the :download:`sample.xlsx <sample.xlsx>` data set.
+Consider again the :download:`sample.xlsx <sample.xlsx>` dataset.
 This time we will augment the names of the attributes with prefixes that define attribute type (continuous, discrete, time, string) and role (class or meta attribute) Prefixes are separated from the attribute name with a hash sign ("\#").
 Prefixes for attribute roles are: